pm7y/m7y.github.io/content/post/2019-12-05-debugging-with-sql-server-snapshots/index.md

 # Conclusion

-Sql Server Snapshots are useful to keep your dev loop as short as possible by allowing you to return your local database back to a known state very quickly.
+SQL Server Snapshots are useful to keep your dev loop as short as possible by allowing you to return your local database back to a known state very quickly.

 Thanks for reading.